-Children who have experienced injuries, illnesses, or disabilities preventing them from living their lives to their fullest potential can greatly benefit from the assistance of an Occupational Therapist.
-As an Occupational Therapist, you will assist those individuals in developing and improving skills needed to participate in daily life activities.
-Through supportive therapy these children will be able to perform basic functions and become empowered to live and grow more independently.
+Children who have experienced injuries, illnesses, or disabilities greatly benefit from occupational therapy.
+As an occupational therapist, you will assist those individuals in developing and improving skills needed to participate in daily activities.
+Through supportive therapy, these children will be able to perform basic functions and become empowered to live and grow more independently.

 Occupational Therapy and Early Intervention

 A child’s earliest developmental years are the most important to his or her cognitive, social, and physical growth.
 Birth to age three is the age range considered the most critical for brain development, so early intervention is crucial to helping developmentally delayed children grow.